-Parissh Knox has a rich history and significant experience advising elected officials, public agencies and community-based organizations.
-He currently serves as assistant general counsel for the Pasadena Glen Community Services District, South Montebello Irrigation District, and Valley-Wide Recreation and Parks District.
+Parissh Knox regularly advises elected officials, public agencies and community-based organizations.
+He is a skilled transactional attorney with substantial experience in the Brown Act, Political Reform Act, Fair Housing Act, public contracting, election law, and complex zoning and land use law.
+Parissh is a contributing author of BB&K’s Political Law Update blog (www.BBKpoliticallaw.com).
+He currently serves as assistant general counsel for the Pasadena Glen Community Services District, South Montebello Irrigation District, Independent Cities Finance Authority, and Valley-Wide Recreation and Parks District.
 He also provides specialized legal services to many other clients including the Town of Apple Valley and the cities of San Jacinto, Arcadia and Indian Wells.
-Mr. Knox is a skilled transactional attorney with expertise in the Brown Act, Political Reform Act, Fair Housing Act, public contracting, election law, and complex zoning and land use law.

-Over the years, Mr. Knox has staffed planning commissions for the Town of Apple Valley and the cities of Fontana and Maywood.
-In recent years, he has advised on group home ordinances, nuisance related activities associated with homelessness, medical marijuana, inclusionary housing policies, and towing ordinances.
-Since 2012, Mr. Knox has been teaching a graduate urban planning and law course at UCLA’s Luskin School of Public Affairs, where he graduated with a Masters in Urban Planning.
-In 2010, Mr. Knox was chosen as a Coro Executive Fellow in Los Angeles.
+Over the years, Parissh has staffed planning commissions for the Town of Apple Valley and the cities of Fontana and Maywood.
+In recent years, he has advised on a variety of complex public policy matters including group homes, concerns related to homelessness, medical marijuana, local agency elections, and affordable housing.
+Parissh also teaches the graduate urban planning and law course at UCLA’s Luskin School of Public Affairs, where he graduated with a Masters in Urban Planning.
+In 2012, he co-presented at the National Institute for Newly Elected Officials’ National Association of Latino Elected and Appointed Officials (NALEO) on the topic of “Policy Making and Bureaucracy.”
+In 2010, Parissh was chosen as a Coro Executive Fellow in Los Angeles.